slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Men never do evil so cheerfully and completely as when they do it from religious conviction."
 -- Blaise Pascal [1623]*

+> *"The teachers of morality speak like angels, but live like men."
+-- Samuel Johnson [1709]*

 > *"Compassion is the basis of morality."
 -- Arthur Schopenhauer [1788]*